-It costs approximately £15,000 a day to keep the Air Ambulance flying and saving lives.
+It costs approximately £15,000 a day to keep our vital service operational.